 The best freelance writers roll with the punches.
-And the jabs.
-Or the hooks.
-You need the ability to research, investigate submission requirements, and work with a variety of editors.
-Then you need to adapt pitches, track down emails (or LinkedIn/Twitter accounts), and dazzle with your writing skills.
+And jabs.
+And hooks.
+We research, investigate, and collaborate with editors of every background for different publications.
+Then we adapt our brilliant pitches, track down sources, and dazzle with our writing skills.

-- Finding appropriate sources and interviews to document claims
+- Finding sources and conducting interviews (on sketchy timelines!)

-- Blending the perfect amount of storytelling and information to connect with readers
+- Blending storytelling and information to connect with readers

 - Working on a deadline